Kaoru Mitoma: 2022 FIFA World Cup

 On 1 November, Mitoma was named in Japan's 26-man squad for the 2022 FIFA World Cup.
-He made his FIFA World Cup debut in the team's opening Group E match against Germany, coming on as a 57th-minute substitute and helping the Samurai Blue to come back from a goal down win 2–1.
+He made his FIFA World Cup debut in the team's opening Group E match against Germany, coming on as a 57th-minute substitute and helping the Samurai Blue to come back from a goal down to win 2–1.

 In the final group match against Spain on 1 December, he came on as a half-time substitute for Yuto Nagatomo and assisted Ao Tanaka's winning goal in the 51st minute.
 This result saw Japan qualify to the knockout stage as group winners.
 The goal came with controversy, originally being ruled out for the ball going out of play.
 VAR took several minutes to rule a sliver of the curvature of the ball was hanging over the line and hence in play.
 Disputes over VAR's ruling were only settled when, after the match, the Associated Press released the bird's eye photo of the ball.
 The photographer Petr David Josek revealed that a total of four agencies – AP, Reuters, AFP and Getty Images — were approved to enter the suspended catwalk to take bird's eye photos, but the latter three missed the shot because they were at the opposite side of the pitch anticipating a Spanish goal instead.

 On 5 December, Mitoma made his fourth substitute appearance in four World Cup matches as he came on in the 64th minute of the round of 16 fixture against Croatia.
 After the match finished in a 1–1 draw, he was one of three Japanese players to have their shots saved by Dominik Livaković in the penalty shootout as the Croats won 3–1.